ricardofpu/demo-ksql-and-kafka-connect/README.md

 To see the basic functionality of the connector, we’ll be copying data from a single topic to a local PostgreSQL database.

-Let's see a configuration file for the connector with following settings:
+Let's see a configuration for the connector with following settings:

 ```properties
 name=postgres-sink